 Day 6 KRAKOW

 In the morning, an optional excursion to the Wieliczka salt mines is available.
 Later, guided sightseeing of ancient Krakow features a walking tour of the KAZIMIERZ QUARTER, with its cosy art cafes, antique shops, and galleries.
-Also stop for pictures at the impressive Wawel Castle, and visit the 14th-century ST. MARY’S CHURCH with its uneven towers.
-Tonight, why not join an optional Polish dinner and folklore show?
+Also, stop for pictures at the impressive Wawel Castle, and visit the 14th-century ST. MARY’S CHURCH with its uneven towers.
+Tonight, an optional Polish dinner and folklore show awaits.